PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-certs.md

 ## kubeadm certs renew {#cmd-certs-renew}

-You can renew all Kubernetes certificates using the `all` subcommand or renew them selectively.
+You can renew all PlaidCloud certificates using the `all` subcommand or renew them selectively.
 For more details see [Manual certificate renewal](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#manual-certificate-renewal).

 {{< tabs name="tab-certs-renew" >}}